Influence of optical aberrations on the accuracy of an atomic gravimeter: Mirror with an arbitrary surface

 $t_0$ is the time between the beginning of the free fall and the first Raman pulse.
 This model based on a 1D integral corresponds to the continuous black lines in Figure~\ref{Fig1a:DipolarTrap_add} and can be solved analytically by replacing the Zernike polynomial by its Bessel function approximation \eqref{eqA:BesselApprox}

 $\gamma_n = \p{-1}^{\frac{n}{2}} \gamma$, $\rho_n = \frac{R}{n+1}$ is the characteristic length of the oscillation of the Zernike polynomial close to the center of the mirror.
 Neglecting the initial size $\sigma_{xy}$ with respect to the expansion term $\sigma_{v} t_0$ in equation \eqref{eq1:ApproxAddition} results in an expression that depends on the product $\p{n+1} \sigma_v$, which explains the scaling feature in the index $n$ with respect to temperature shown in Figure~\ref{Fig1a:DipolarTrap_add}.
-In addition, the averaging of the aberrations over the cloud efficiently suppresses spatial frequencies greater than the inverse of the atomic cloud size at the first Raman pulse $\frac{1}{\sigma_{\rho}\p{t_0} }$.
+In addition, averaging the aberrations over the cloud suppresses spatial frequencies greater than the inverse of the atomic cloud size at the first Raman pulse $\sigma_{\rho}^{-1}\p{t_0} $ and is more significant than the $n^{-1}$ typical decrease in amplitude coefficients shown in Figure~\ref{Fig2c:ScallingRotCoeffs}.
 When decreasing the temperature the bracketed term tends to zero, such that the unbiased $g$ value is obtained \cite{louchet-chauvetInfluenceTransverseMotion2011}.
-Taking aberration propagation into account, the interferometric phase shift depends on the phase of $U\p{\rho, z_i}$ the complex amplitude of the laser field at the $i^{\text{th}}$ Raman pulses
+The general expression for the phase of the interferometer \eqref{eq0:InterfPhase} depends on the phase of $U\p{\rho, z_i}$ the product of the complex amplitude of the counter-propagating laser fields at the $i^{\text{th}}$ Raman pulse.

+The phase of $U\p{\rho, z_i}$ is at first order $k_\text{eff} z_i$, where, for simplicity, the frequency sweep is not taken into account.
+The main contribution to the phase of the interferometer is then $k_\text{eff} g T^2$, which must be subtracted to compare the bias caused by the propagation of the aberrations with that obtained by adding them \eqref{eq1:WFAddition}.

+$\Delta \Phi^{\p{n}}_{\text{prop}}$ is the interferometer phase obtained for a mirror surface described by a Zernike polynomial $Z_n^0$.
 This model together with the approximation up to second order of the propagation of the aberrations presented in the \textbf{\nameref{Appendix}}, corresponds to the black lines in Figure~\ref{Fig1b:DipolarTrap_prop}.
 Using the first order correction \eqref{eqA:FieldApprox} of the propagation of the field with a Zernike wavefront aberration $Z_n^0$ and the same approximations as the ones leading to equation \eqref{eq1:ApproxAddition} results in